 Don’t Lose Your Way

 One app will save you: Citymapper.
-I remember my early days in London, those dark days without an iPhone forced to memorise directions in my head.
+I remember my early days in London, those dark days before I had an iPhone, forced to memorise directions in my head.
 And, in many cases, forget them two seconds later, leaving my friend waiting in a bar for half an hour before he had to come find me.
 But Citymapper changed my life.
 Even the ultra directionally challenged can find the best way to get somewhere.
 For those from overseas, you can download journeys whenever you have WiFi to view later offline; no data charges.

 If you are navigating the tube, it’s not nearly as scary as it looks.
 Get the tube map app, follow Citymapper, or keep an eye out for maps in stations and on carriages.